 The English Department at Moravian College engages critically with literary, historical, creative, theoretical, and rhetorical traditions and practices in English Studies by providing students the opportunity to work both individually and collaboratively to pursue meaningful inquiry and creative endeavors that ask difficult questions rather than seeking easy answers.
 We do this through discursive engagement with texts, broadly conceived, guided by Moravian's liberal arts principles, which inform opportunities for research, reflection, community, and leadership development characterized by lifelong connections between coursework and professional goals.

 The Major in English

 The field of English studies is one of the cornerstones of a liberal arts education and also offers a variety of approaches to specialized study.
-At Moravian College, students are invited to explore the rich, multi-dimensional nature of English studies through their engagement with creative expression and the study of culture and history, linguistics, literature, rhetoric, theatre and performance, and multimodal writing.
+At Moravian College, students are invited to explore the rich, multi-dimensional nature of English studies through their engagement with creative expression, professional writing, and the study of culture and history, linguistics, literature, rhetoric, theatre and performance, and multimodal writing arts.

 The English major consists of ten courses: a five-course core, four major electives, and a capstone experience.

 - ENGL 211, 212, or 217, or another 200-level writing course designated as an option for the required second English WI course

 - Two literary period courses (British/Transatlantic or American)

 - (British/Transatlantic: ENGL 240, 351, 352, 354, 355)